AK-26David/Skin-Lesions-classifications-and-Development-of-GUI-MLMiniProject-ResearchPaper--Sem5/README.md

-# Machine Learning Mini Project – Plant Disease Detection
+# Machine Learning / Computer Vision Mini Project – Plant Disease Detection
 ### Abstract:
 The integration of machine learning and computer vision in agriculture is transforming crop management by enabling precise and early disease detection.
 This project presents a comprehensive machine learning pipeline that leverages Convolutional Neural Networks (CNNs)